School of Natural Sciences and Mathematics

 36 semester credit hours minimum

-The Master of Science in Bioinformatics and Computational Biology (BCBM) is offered jointly by the Departments of Mathematical Sciences and Molecular and Cell Biology.
+The Master of Science in Bioinformatics and Computational Biology (BCBM) is offered jointly by the Departments of Mathematical Sciences and Biological Sciences.
 This program will combine coursework from the disciplines of biology, computer science, and mathematics.
 The BCBM program seeks to answer the demand for a new breed of scientist who has fundamental understanding in the fields of biology, mathematics, statistics, and computer science.
 With this interdisciplinary training, these scientists will be well prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.

-Faculty from both Mathematical Sciences (MMS) and Molecular and Cell Biology (MCB) will participate in the Bioinformatics and Computational Biology program, with the Mathematical Sciences Department serving as the administrative unit.
+Faculty from both Mathematical Sciences (MMS) and Biological Sciences will participate in the Bioinformatics and Computational Biology program, with the Mathematical Sciences Department serving as the administrative unit.
 Both departments will participate in advising students.

 Requirements for completing a degree in BCBM are: